marshalmiller/webflow-pages/README.md

-# webflow-pages
+# Webflow Pages
-A template for uploading projects exported from Webflow to be hosted on GitHub Pages
+This template is meant to be used for websites that were exported from Webflow and will be hosted on GitHub Pages.

+## Idea

+## How to Use

+## How it Works

+### GitHub Actions

+## Coming Soon